The Botanical Cemetery

 - Formerly the Congregational Cemetery, 1841 -

-Please be in touch if you wish to make a time with the Curator to reserve a place in the cemetery or have a general enquiry.
+Please be in touch if you wish to make a time with the Curator to reserve a place in the cemetery or to discuss options.

 There are records of local Aboriginal people attending the ceremony to lay the foundation stone for this first chapel, at a Harvest Thanksgiving service.
 Harvest Studio is currently seeking funding for a research project with fellow Visual Artist and Cultural Geographer Gavin Malone working with local custodian Karl Telfer, to highlight Aboriginal linkages to areas nearby our site.
 This will result in physical elements in the cemetery as part of our overall multi-cultural / historical placemaking project.